PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Gastric Malignancy: In adults, symptomatic response to therapy with PROTONIX I.V. does not preclude the presence of gastric malignancy.
 Consider additional follow-up and diagnostic testing.
 (5.1)

-Potential Exacerbation of Zinc-Deficiency: Consider zinc supplementation in patients who are prone to zinc deficiency.
+Potential Exacerbation of Zinc Deficiency: Consider zinc supplementation in patients who are prone to zinc deficiency.
 Caution should be used when other EDTA containing products are also co-administered intravenously.
 (5.3)

 Acute Tubulointerstitial Nephritis: Discontinue treatment and evaluate patients.
 (5.4)

-Clostridium difficile-Associated Diarrhea: PPI therapy may be associated with increased risk.
+Clostridioides difficile-Associated Diarrhea: PPI therapy may be associated with increased risk.
 (5.5)

 Bone Fracture: Long-term and multiple daily dose PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist or spine.
 (5.6)